trynova/website/pages/blog/internals-of-nova-part-2.md

 ## After a few moments, I perceived a line of data with purpose

-Nova's heap is built around homogenous vectors of data.
+Nova's heap is built around homogeneous vectors of data.
 We do not have any generic heap objects, heap object headers, no tombstones for relocations, no interesting nursery heap split apart from the old space heap, no fancy half-space copying garbage collector...
 We only have a bunch of vectors that are